 Keep your running free of lower leg distress

-Part of that is thanks to the name, the mere mention of which makes most runners wince, but in truth it's the pain that accompanies shin splints and how long it can rule you out of running.
+Thanks to the name, the mere mention of which makes most runners wince, but in truth, it's a pain that accompanies shin splints and how long it can rule you out of running.
 That pain can arise suddenly and then plague every step of your runs until you're forced to the sidelines for weeks or even months.

-Shin splints is an injury that’s tough to treat and can quickly scupper any training plan you might be following, so it’s vital to try to prevent it from arising.
-Sometimes there’s nothing you can do to stop it, but one major step you can take to prevent shin splints is to build up your training load gradually, and consider moving some of your runs off hard surfaces if possible.
-The easy runs on your training schedule in particular are great to do on trails, since you'll have no concerns about pace and can enjoy your surroundings while giving the legs a break from paved surfaces.
+One major step to avoid shin splints is gradually building up your training load and considering moving some of your runs off hard surfaces if possible.
+The easy runs on your training schedule, mainly, are great on trails since you'll have no concerns about the pace and can enjoy your surroundings while giving the legs a break from paved surfaces.

 What are shin splints?

 Shin splint is a general term to describe pain along your shin bone.
 If you have shin splints, the pain may be down the front or sides of your shin.
 It's caused by damage to the muscles, tendons, or bone tissue around your shin.